davidly/gb/README.md

 # gb
 Get Bitmap.
-Gets a screen capture of an app and saves it to an image file
+Takes a screen capture of a Windows app and saves it to an image file.

 Build using a Microsoft Visual Studio 64 bit command prompt using m.bat